 Looking for a healthier, gluten-free alternative to your regular hamburger buns?
 These caraway seed buns are made using a combination of almond flour, buckwheat flour, and flaxseed meal.
 You’ll find that they have a firmer texture than regular hamburger buns containing gluten.
-In the Candida recipes on this site I only use non-glutinous grains, rather than wheat and rye that can irritate the intestinal lining.
+In the Candida recipes on this site we only use non-glutenous grains, rather than wheat and rye that can irritate the intestinal lining.

 For a delicious summer snack, serve these buns with some thinly sliced grilled steak and a coleslaw made with homemade mayonnaise, apple cider vinegar, plus a little stevia.
 Enjoy!

 Note: If you don’t have pastry rings, you can use tuna or pineapple cans (labels removed) that have been washed, dried and both top and bottom lids removed.

 - 3 egg whites

 - 1 cup almond flour

 - ¼ cup buckwheat flour

 - Preheat oven to 350 degrees F (175 degrees C).
 Brush three pastry rings with olive oil, place them on a baking sheet lined with parchment paper and set aside.